jenkor/UEX-Discord-Integration/README.md

 ## 📞 Support

 - Check the `/health` endpoint for bot status
-- Review logs in your hosting platform
-- Ensure all environment variables are correctly set
+- Use `/admin info` for bot configuration details
+- Ensure users have registered with `/register` command
-- Verify Discord bot permissions and server membership
+- Verify Discord bot permissions and server access
+- Use private Discord servers/channels for complete privacy